hedyhli/gelim/README.md

 ```
 rawtext.club
 ```
-Say you don't have an account on RTC yet and would like to sign up.
+Say you don't have an account on rawtext.club yet and would like to sign up.

 Go to the bottom of the page, where the link to signing up is provided. **Type `G`**